-The following notation will be used throughout the article.
-The foreground red and green intensities will be written Rf and Gf for each spot.
-The background intensities will be Rb and Gb.
-The background-corrected intensities will be R and G where usually R = Rf - Rb and G = Gf - Gb.
-The log-differential expression ratio will be $M = \log_2 R / G$ for each spot.
-Finally, the log-intensity of the spot will be $A = \frac{1}{2} \log_2 RG$, a measure of the overall brightness of the spot.
-(The letter M is a mnemonic for minus as $M = \log R - \log G$ while A is a mnemonic for add as $A = (\log R + \log G) / 2$.)
-It is convenient to use base-2 logarithms for M and A so that M is units of 2-fold change and A is in units of 2-fold increase in brightness.
-On this scale, M = 0 represents equal expression, M = 1 represents a 2-fold change between the RNA samples, M = 2 represents a 4-fold change, and so on.
+$M = \log_2 R/G$ for each spot.
+Finally, the log intensity of the spot is $A = 1/2 \log_2 RG$, a measure of the overall brightness of the spot.
+Note that the letter M is a mnemonic for minus, as $M = \log R - \log G$; while A is a mnemonic for add, as $A = (\log R + \log G)/2$.
+It is convenient to use base 2 logarithms for M and A so that M is in units of twofold change and A is in units of twofold increase in brightness.
+On this scale, M = 0 represents equal expression, M = 1 represents a twofold change among the RNA samples, M = 2 represents a fourfold change, and so on.

-2 Experimental Design
+2. Experimental Design

-Before carrying out a microarray experiment one must decide how many microarray slides will be used and which mRNA samples will be hybridized to each slide.
-Certain decisions must be made in the preparation of the mRNA samples, for example whether the RNA from different animals will be pooled or kept separate and whether fluorescent labeling is to be done separately for each array or in one step for a batch of RNA.
-Careful attention to these issues will ensure that the best use is made of available resources, obvious biases will be avoided, and that the primary questions of interest to the experimenter will be answerable.
+Before carrying out a microarray experiment, one must decide how many microarray slides will be used and which mRNA samples will be hybridized to each slide.
+Certain decisions must be made in the preparation of the mRNA samples, such as whether the RNA from different animals will be pooled or kept separate and whether fluorescent labeling is to be done separately for each array or in one step for a batch of RNA.
+Careful attention to these issues will ensure that the best use is made of available resources, that obvious biases will be avoided, and that the primary questions of interest to the experimenter will be answerable.
 The literature on experimental design is still small.
-Kerr and Churchill [1] and Glonek and Solomon [2] apply ideas from optimal experimental designs to suggest efficient designs for the some of the common microarray experiments.
-Pan, Lin and Le [3] consider sample size and Speed and Yang [4] examine the efficiency of using a reference sample as against direct comparison.
+Kerr and Churchill (1) and Glonek and Solomon (2) apply ideas from optimal experimental designs to suggest efficient designs for some of the common microarray experiments.
+Pan et al. (3) consider sample size, and Speed and Yang (4) examine the efficiency of using a reference sample rather than direct comparison.